-Garlic mushroom recipe – This hot & spicy garlic mushrooms go good with just any thing plain rice, inside a sandwich bread or wrap, fried rice, noodles or serve as a starter.
-Made with very few ingredients and tastes super delicious.
-We love dry mushroom recipes as they are simple to prepare and taste great since they are cooked in their own moisture without the addition of water.
-This also goes good in the lunch box.
+Garlic mushrooms recipe – Button mushrooms sauteed in Indian style garlic sauce.
+These hot & spicy garlic mushrooms go good with just anything – plain rice, inside a sandwich bread or wrap, fried rice, noodles or serve as a starter.
+It is made with very few ingredients and tastes super delicious.

-This recipe is roughly adapted from this garlic chicken.
-The recipe requires making a quick garlic sauce and then sauteing the mushrooms in it.
-Towards the end you can even add some cooked rice or noodles and even make spicy mushroom fried rice or mushroom garlic noodles.
-This recipe is kids’ friendly too, just adjust the red chilies.
+This recipe is roughly adapted from this Garlic chicken.
+The recipe requires making a quick garlic sauce and then sautéing the mushrooms in it.

 2. Blend them together with just 1 to 2 tbsps water.
 You must get a slightly coarse thick paste.
 You can also add little chilli powder for color, i used about ¼ tsp.